gedaliahknizhnik/gedaliahknizhnik/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/arduino/arduino-original.svg" title="Arduino" alt="Arduino" width="40" height="40"/>&nbsp;
 </div>

+My main project is the [**Modboats**](www.modlabupenn.org/modboats) at the GRASP Laboratory at the University of Pennsylvania, which are underactuated robots that are capable of modular self-reconfiguration.
+They run on a stack of:
+* Embedded code: ESP32 processor programmed in *Arduino*
+* Offboard planning code: *Python* software stack handling motion capture and planning for the robot.
+(Replaces a *Matlab* software stack)

-I do most of my current development work in Python, but most of my work is *hidden* in private organizational repositories.
+Most of my work is *hidden* in private organizational repositories.
 If you want to see samples, shoot me a message or an email and I'm happy to share it.

 ## 📫 Contact Me: